 Munsell published work lends context to Munsell’s ground-breaking color theory.
 You’ll learn about the Munsell Color Company’s early beginnings in the late 1800′s, how Munsell’s Color Theory gained international acclaim, why Albert Munsell’s son moved the company from Boston to Baltimore and more.
 This compilation of publications, books, and articles not only shares an historical perspective on Munsell Color, but also explains why it’s a timeless color system that’s still as useful today as it was when Munsell developed it nearly a century ago.

-Published in 1921, this book is a basic treatise on the Albert H. Munsell color system.
+Published in 1921, A Grammar of Color, is a basic treatise on the Albert H. Munsell color system.
 Containing an introduction by A.H.
 Munsell, diagrams illustrating the application of the system, two plates engraved by Rudolph Ruzicka showing balanced and unbalanced color … Continue reading

 The way you visually match color today is the result of Albert H. Munsell’s work nearly a century ago.
 In fact, modern day color theory and mathematical color system is based on Munsell’s theory of color.
 Learn more about Munsell’s … Continue reading